ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-00.md

 ### TPM 2 Quote

 When the Attester includes a TPM2 compliant cryptoprocessor, internal time-related counters are included within the signed TPM Quote.
 By including an initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
-Then, as shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can the be appraised for freshness based on the predictable incrementing of these time-related counters.
+Then, as shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can then be appraised for freshness based on the predictable incrementing of these time-related counters.

 The relevant internal time-related counters defined within {{TPM2.0}} can be seen within \<tpms-clock-info\>.
 These counters include the \<clock\>, \<reset-counter\>, and \<restart-counter\> objects.
 Normative rules for appraising these objects are as follows:

-* If the \<clock\> has incremented for no more than the same duration as both the \<eventTime\> and the Verifier's internal time since the initial time(eg) and any previous time(eg'), then the TPM Quote MAY be considered fresh.
+* If the \<clock\> has incremented for no more than the same duration as both the \<eventTime\> and the Verifier's internal time since the initial time(EG) and any previous time(EG'), then the TPM Quote MAY be considered fresh.
 Note that {{TPM2.0}} allows for +/- 15% clock drift.
 However, many chips significantly improve on this maximum drift.
 If available, chip specific maximum drifts SHOULD be considered during the appraisal process.

-* If the \<reset-counter\>, \<restart-counter\> has incremented.
-The existing subscription MUST be terminated, and a new \<establish-subscription\> SHOULD be generated.
+* If the \<reset-counter\>, \<restart-counter\> has incremented, the existing subscription MUST be terminated, and a new \<establish-subscription\> SHOULD be generated.

 * If a TPM Quote on any subscribed PCR has not been pushed to the Verifier for a duration of an Attester defined heartbeat interval, then a new TPM Quote notification SHOULD be sent to the Verifier.
 This may often be the case, as certain PCRs might be infrequently updated.